-From the outset in must be acknowledge that the list of actions identified within this CAP are aspirational but not exhaustive.
-We acknowledge that many of the actions and suggestions that have been put forward in this CAP are not able to actioned at this time.
+From the outset it must be acknowledged that the list of actions identified within this CAP are aspirational but not exhaustive.
+We acknowledge that many of the actions and suggestions that have been put forward in this CAP are not able to be actioned at this time.
 Suicide is a complex issue and therefore requires a complex all of community response united in purpose and vision.
 We recognise the need to continue to actively engage community and other sectors in this work in order to further progress these actions.
 As resourcing and leadership emerges and develops, we will be able to revisit these actions.
 This means that the CAP will grow and change in response to community need, resourcing and leadership.
-The CAP is a foundational plan and our starting point but it is very much a living breathing document.
+The CAP is a foundational plan and our starting point, but it is very much a living breathing document.

-Prioritisation and scope of the plan
+Prioritisation and scope of the CAP

-This Gold Coast Suicide Prevention CAP is a two-year plan.
-Actions shaded in grey indicate all actions that are currently outside the scope of this plan and require additional resourcing, information and/or leadership.
-As this becomes available these actions can be added or revisited.
+This Gold Coast Suicide Prevention CAP is a five-year plan.
+Actions shaded in grey (see the roadmap on previous pages) indicate actions that are aspirational and will require the active contribution of the whole of community to provide additional resourcing, information and/or leadership to drive these actions.
+As this becomes available these actions can be added or revisited and shading can be removed to indicate their active status.

-In addition, the SPLG used a prioritisation matrix to assess each action according to the difficulty of implementation and the degree of impact, see Figure 2.
+In addition, the SPLG used a prioritisation matrix to assess each action according to the difficulty of implementation and the degree of impact.
 While we acknowledge that there are limitations in the application of this matrix, this prioritisation may be useful when considering new actions to include when the plan is being reviewed and updated.